-Habitat or natural systems restoration/enhancement, including disposal necessary as part of permitted restoration/enhancement

-Historical and/or cultural uses that would not have a residually significant impact on shoreline resources

-Interpretative facilities and signage that would not have a residually significant impact on shoreline resources

-Mining: Sand removal conducted pursuant to RCW 79A.05.630

-Public access that would not have a residually significant impact on shoreline resources

-Public dune/beach maintenance to periodically adjust the height of the dune between the boardwalk and the ocean

-Public information or temporary event signage
+- Habitat or natural systems restoration/enhancement, including disposal necessary as part of permitted restoration/enhancement - Historical and/or cultural uses that would not have a residually significant impact on shoreline resources - Interpretative facilities and signage that would not have a residually significant impact on shoreline resources - Mining: Sand removal conducted pursuant to RCW 79A.05.630 - Public access that would not have a residually significant impact on shoreline resources - Public dune/beach maintenance to periodically adjust the height of the dune between the boardwalk and the ocean - Public information or temporary event signage

-Public infrastructure that cannot practicably be located outside the Conservancy SED and that does not have a residually significant impact on shoreline resources

-Public safety facilities/activities

-Recreation - Festivals

-Residential

-Scientific and/or research uses that would not have a residually significant impact on shoreline resources

-Underground utilities/infrastructure
+4 Only associated wetlands themselves, and not their buffers that extend outside shoreline jurisdiction, are subject to the SMP.
+Buffers of associated wetlands are regulated under the City's Critical Areas Regulations.

-Vegetation management/fire and large predator control activities pursuant to the goals and strategies of this SMP

-Vegetation management that is part of ongoing maintenance of uses, facilities, infrastructure, public rights-of-way, or utilities, provided the vegetation management activity does not expand into a critical area
+- Public infrastructure that cannot practicably be located outside the Conservancy SED and that does not have a residually significant impact on shoreline resources - Public safety facilities/activities - Recreation Festivals - Residential - Scientific and/or research uses that would not have a residually significant impact on shoreline resources - Underground utilities/infrastructure - Vegetation management/fire and large predator control activities pursuant to the goals and strategies of this SMP - Vegetation management that is part of ongoing maintenance of uses, facilities, infrastructure, public rights-of-way, or utilities, provided the vegetation management activity does not expand into a critical area